NaturalHistoryMuseum/inselect-SPNHC2016/worksheet.md

 ## Preamble

-* Open `3.Barcodes/sialidae.inselect.template`
+* Open `Templates/sialidae.inselect_template`
-    * A higher-resolution thumbnail - useful for reading and transcribing labels on slides
+    * A higher-resolution thumbnail than previous examples - useful for reading and transcribing labels on slides
     * Exported crops are saved to `TIFF` files
     * More complex metadata validation
 * Load `3.Barcodes/Drawer_40b_w45a_45b_46_47a.inselect`